-Lilla Cabot Perry moved to Japan with her husband between 1898 and 1901.
-There she had a chance to study in depth Japanese art, such as fabrics and prints, which allowed her to comprehend better Impressionist fascination with it.
+Lilla Cabot Perry lived in Japan with her husband between 1898 and 1901.
+There she had a chance to study Japanese art, such as fabrics and prints, in-depth, which allowed her to better comprehend the Impressionist fascination with it.
 While in Japan, she produced around 80 paintings.

-In 1874, Cassat moved to Paris where she opened her own studio.
-She criticized the way the French Salon and the conventional taste of the jury.
-Her fellow American painter, Emily Sartain wrote about her: “she is entirely too slashing, snubs all modern art, disdains the Salon pictures of Cabanel, Bonnat, all the names we are used to revere.”
+In 1874, Mary Cassat moved to Paris where she opened her own studio.
+She criticized the way of the French Salon and the conventional taste of the jury.
+Her fellow American painter, Emily Sartain wrote of her: “she is entirely too slashing, snubs all modern art, disdains the Salon pictures of Cabanel, Bonnat, all the names we are used to revere.”

-In 1890, Sorolla moved with his family to Madrid, where he focused on painting large canvases with mythological, social, or orientalist themes, which later were exhibited around Europe and the United States.
+In 1890, Sorolla moved to Madrid with his family, where he focused on painting large canvases with mythological, social, or orientalist themes, which were later exhibited around Europe and in the United States.

-Aleksander Gierymski painted this poor woman on another painting, A Jewish Woman Selling Lemons.
-During World War II, the Nazis stole the version with oranges from the antique store it was in, and only in 2011 the painting returned to Poland, having been purchased by the state from a private German owner.
+Aleksander Gierymski painted this poor woman in another painting, Jewess Selling Lemons.
+During World War II, the Nazis stole the version with oranges from the antique store it was in, and only in 2011 was the painting returned to Poland, having been purchased by the state from a private German owner.

-Sloan was one of the founders of the 20th century American art movement called Ashcan School (or the Ash Can School), whose main focus was the depiction of real life in New York, often its poor areas.
-According to scholars, Sloan was able to exceptionally capture city’s “inexhaustible energy and life”.
+John French Sloan was one of the founders of the 20th-century American art movement called Ashcan School (or the Ash Can School), whose main focus was the depiction of real-life in New York, often its poor areas.
+According to scholars, Sloan was able to exceptionally capture the city’s “inexhaustible energy and life”.

 In 1951, Henri Matisse completed his last painting ever.
 From then on, cut-outs became his sole medium of expression, until his death in 1954.